rackerlabs/rax_rails_tutorial/README.md

 end
 ```

 Notice that this model class is inheriting from the base class we just created.
-We'll need three attributes for the `Server` model, all of which will be required.
+We'll need three attributes for the `Server` model, all of which will be required to be present.
 We can call validates because we included the `ActiveModel::Validations` module in the base class.

 The class methods are pretty simple, we are just using the `@compute` object to call the Rackspace API via the fog gem.
 For our app, we'll need to be able to pull a list of servers with the `all` method, a single server with the `find_by_id` method, and to create and destroy servers.
-Notice that we're calling methods on the `@compute` object to do this and fog handles the details.
+Notice that we're calling methods on the `compute` object to do this and fog handles the details.
 Easy!

 ###Listing the Servers